-- With the development and implementation of the BayStat process, MDE has improved its benchmarks and tracking of implementation efforts to ensure that projects remain on schedule. - The Committee has evaluated all the options and is providing its recommendations to fully close the funding gap as part of this report.
-In reviewing the pros and cons of the five options detailed in this report (similar to the last report), the Committee determined that the only option that can fully offset the shortfall, and complete the ENR upgrades on schedule is to increase the BRF fee from \$2.50 to \$5 per month per EDU.
-Furthermore, the Committee recommends the same fee increase be applicable to septic users, which would double the revenue to allow for more OSDS upgrades and Cover Crops activities, thereby bringing Maryland closer to meeting its obligations under the Bay-wide Total Maximum Daily Loading (TMDL).
+- With the development and implementation of the BayStat process, MDE has improved its benchmarks and tracking of implementation efforts to ensure that projects remain on schedule. - The Committee has evaluated all the options and is providing its recommendations to close the funding gap as part of this report.
+In reviewing the pros and cons of the five options detailed in this report (similar to the last report), the Committee determined that the only option that can offset most of the shortfall, and complete the ENR upgrades on schedule is to increase the BRF fee from \$2.50 to \$5 per month per EDU.
+Depending on the currently projected construction scheduling of the ENR upgrades, a \$90 million funding shortfall may remain even with the 100% fee increase because based on State debt affordability, the BRF may not be allocated additional bonding capacity.
+MDE will continue to work with DBM to address this shortfall within the State debt capacity.
+In the meantime, the committee will be discussing additional measures to address any potentially remaining shortfall.
+Since the remaining shortfall would be more dependent on the timing of the project construction schedules which may change the timing of cash flow needs, it may be mitigated with other options such as short-term local financing which can be reimbursed as BRF funds become available. - Furthermore, the Committee recommends the same fee increase be applicable to septic users, which would double the revenue to allow for more OSDS upgrades and Cover Crops activities, thereby bringing Maryland closer to meeting its obligations under the Bay-wide Total Maximum Daily Loading (TMDL).